The Truth About How Long an Interview Should Last

 Add A Buffer

 Add 10-20% to the time it took to run the mock interview.
-That will allow for differences between candidates, give you time to ask spontaneous questions, and ensure that you don’t have to rush.
-You might also want to leave time at the end to show candidates around and introduce them to colleagues.
+That will allow for differences between candidates, give you time to ask spontaneous questions and ensure that you don’t have to rush.
+You might also want to leave time, in the end, to show candidates around and introduce them to colleagues.
 Or allow time for candidates to ask you questions.
+It is always better to have too much time than too little, and the candidate will be left with a sour taste in their mouth if they are left feeling rushed and that the interviewer is distracted, worrying about timings.

 A Process for Finding the Best Interview Length